Maratha army: Modernization pre-1761

-When the Marathas confronted the French (allies of the Nizam) on battlefield in 1750s, they realized the importance of western-style disciplined infantry.
+When the Marathas confronted the French (allies of the Nizam of Hyderabad) on the battlefield in the 1750s, they realized the importance of western-style disciplined infantry.
 Hence the process of modernization began even before the Third Battle of Panipat (1761).
 Sadashivrao Bhau admired Western-style disciplined infantry.
 Circa 1750s, the Marathas endeavored to hire the services of the French General Marquis de Bussy-Castelnau (who served in the Nizam's Army) for training purposes, but when they failed in their efforts, they managed to hire Ibrahim Khan Gardi.
 Ibrahim Khan was an artillery expert trained under the leadership of Bussy.
 The word gardi is a corruption of the French word garde (guard) and this gardi formed the backbone of Maratha infantry.
 Ibrahim Khan played a major role in re-configuring the Maratha artillery.
 He served the Marathas in the infamous Third Battle of Panipat.
-During the battle, out of the approximate 40,000 Maratha Army men, some 8000 or 9000 were artillery (Gardi Infantry).
-They possessed 200 cannons (consisting of heavy field-pieces as well as light camel or elephant-mounted zambaruks (a swivel gun equivalent) and also possessed handguns.
+During the battle, out of the approximate 40,000 Maratha army soldiers, some 8000 or 9000 were artillery (Gardi Infantry).
+They possessed 200 cannons (consisting of heavy field-pieces as well as light camel or elephant-mounted zambaruks (camel-mounted swivel guns) and also possessed handguns.

 During this era, sources state that the Marathas made use of both flintlocks and matchlocks and that their matchlocks had a technological advantage having superior range and velocity.
 However at Third Battle of Panipat, they possessed mainly just swords and spears whilst Abdali possessed a larger force with flintlock muskets.

 Modernization post-1761

 From the 17th century till the mid-18th century the artillery of the Marathas was more dependent on foreign gunners rather than their own.

 After 1761, Mahadaji Shinde, a distinguished Maratha general, focused his attention on European artillery and secured the services of the noted Frenchman Benoît de Boigne who had received training from the best of the European military schools.
 Following suit, the other Maratha chiefs such as the Peshwas, the Holkars, the Bhosales, also raised French-trained artillery battalions.

+The army of Baji Rao II included the Pinto brothers Jose Antonio and Fransisco from the famous Goan noble family who had escaped Goa after trying to overthrow the government in the Conspiracy of the Pintos.